aptana/libraries_com/plugins/com.aptana.ide.libraries.subscription/README.txt

-To be able to build this plugin you must put the folowing three files:
+To be able to build this plugin you must put the following three files:

 edtftpj-license.txt
 edtftpj-pro.jar